PSYCH-PHD - Psychology (PhD)

 Advanced Statistical Modeling

 At least one of these courses must be taken in the first year, and both should be completed by the end of the second year.
-Quantitative methods courses must be taken for a letter grade and passed with a grade of 'B-' or better.
+Quantitative methods courses must be taken for a letter grade and passed with a B- or better grade.

 In the case that a student has already taken similar graduate-level coursework, with the consent of the advisor, the student may petition to substitute an alternative course for one of the two required courses; for example, to take 252 and 253 but not 251, or to take 251 and another upper-division statistics course.
 Petitions must be submitted to the department’s student services office and approved by the department’s Director of Graduate Studies (DGS).